ldijkman/ESPxWebFlMgr/README.md

 # Raised &euro; 200 Euro for the first that gives a working code

-## for this Filemanager to run on ESPAsyncWebServer?
+## for this Filemanager to run on ESPAsyncWebServer.h?
 (ESP8266)

 like it is now,

-Now running / working on ESP8266WebServer
+Now running / working on ESP8266WebServer.h

 ---